-XEROX ACS Authorized Capital The aggregate number of shares which Xerox has the authority to issue is (i) 1,750,000,000 shares of Xerox common stock, par value \$1.00 per share, (ii) 600,000 shares of Xerox Class B stock, par value \$1.00 per share, and (iii) 22,043,067 shares of Xerox cumulative preferred stock, par value \$1.00 per share.
-The aggregate number of shares which ACS has the authority to issue is 517,000,000 shares, consisting of (i) 500,000,000 shares of ACS Class A common stock, par value \$0.01 per share, (ii) 14,000,000 shares of ACS Class B common stock, par value \$0.01 per share, and (ii) 3,000,000 shares of ACS preferred stock, par value \$1.00 per share.
-Voting Rights Except as otherwise specifically provided in the certificate of incorporation and except as otherwise provided by law, voting rights upon any and all matters are vested exclusively in the holders of common stock and Class B stock with each share of common stock and Class B stock having one vote.
+Authorized Capital XEROX The aggregate number of shares which Xerox has the authority to issue is (i) 1,750,000,000 shares of Xerox common stock, par value \$1.00 per share, (ii) 600,000 shares of Xerox Class B stock, par value \$1.00 per share, and (iii) 22,043,067 shares of Xerox cumulative preferred stock, par value \$1.00 per share.
+ACS The aggregate number of shares which ACS has the authority to issue is 517,000,000 shares, consisting of (i) 500,000,000 shares of ACS Class A common stock, par value \$0.01 per share, (ii) 14,000,000 shares of ACS Class B common stock, par value \$0.01 per share, and (ii) 3,000,000 shares of ACS preferred stock, par value \$1.00 Voting Rights Except as otherwise specifically provided in the certificate of incorporation and except as otherwise provided by law, voting rights upon any and all matters are vested exclusively in the holders of common stock and Class B stock with each share of common stock and Class B stock having one vote.
 Each share of Class A common stock is entitled to one vote, and each share of Class B common stock is entitled to ten votes.
 Except as otherwise specifically provided in the certificate of incorporation or in the resolutions of the board of directors providing for the issuance of preferred stock and except as otherwise provided by law, all actions submitted to the stockholders will be voted on by the holders of Class A common stock and Class B common stock, voting together as a single class.
-Class Voting The NYBCL provides that holders of the outstanding shares Section 242 of the DGCL provides that holders of the plan of merger or consolidation or share exchanges or amendment to the certificate of incorporation that would (i) limit such class's voting rights, (ii) alter certain powers, preferences or rights of that class so as to adversely affect the holders of such class, or (iii) authorize any class or series of stock ranking prior to such series or class.
+Class Voting The NYBCL provides that holders of the outstanding shares of a class (or series) of stock are entitled to vote as a separate class in addition to the vote of all outstanding shares entitled to vote with respect to extraordinary transactions such as a plan of merger or consolidation or Section 242 of the DGCL provides that holders of the outstanding shares of a class of stock are entitled to vote as a separate class with respect to any amendment to the certificate of incorporation that would (i) alter or change the powers, preferences or rights